sux21/4g12/README.md

 Work done in the lab

 ## 2. Open the Sanger sequencing files
-**Download the latest version of BioEdit at https://bioedit.software.informer.com/download/**
+**Download the latest version of UGENE at http://ugene.net/download-all.html**

-Version: 7.7.1
+Version: 48.1 <br>
+Work done on macOS

 ## 3. Search COI sequence on databases
 Blast version: 2.14.1+ <br>